 We have incurred and expect to continue to incur significant costs, expenses and fees for professional services and other transaction costs in connection with the Hiya Acquisition and integration.
 We may also incur accounting and other costs in the integration of the businesses of Hiya that were not anticipated at the time of the acquisition, including costs for which we have established reserves or which may lead to reserves in the future.
-Such costs could negatively impact the Company's free cash flow.
+Such costs could negatively impact the company a nec cash now.